erics273/bootstrap_4_guide/README.md

 ## Including Bootstrap in your Project
 In order to use Bootstrap, we have to include it in our project.
 There are several ways to accomplish this depending on how your project is set up. **We will focus on the 2 easiest and most common ways to include Bootstrap into your project to help you get started.**

-> **Several components rely on JavaScript to function properly. jQuery and Popper are imported as well as the Bootsrap CSS to provide additional functionality for the following components:**
+> **Several components rely on JavaScript to function properly. jQuery and Popper are imported as well as the Bootstrap CSS to provide additional functionality for the following components:**
 >  - **Alerts** for dismissing
 >  - **Buttons** for toggling states and checkbox/radio functionality
 >  - **Carousel**or all slide behaviors, controls, and indicators
 >  - **Collapse** for toggling visibility of content
 >  - **Dropdowns** for displaying and positioning (requires Popper)
->  - **Modals** for displaying, positioning, and scroll behavior
+>  - **Modals** for displaying, positioning, and scrolling behavior
 >  - **Navbar** for extending our Collapse plugin to implement responsive behavior
 >  - **Tooltips** and popovers for displaying and positioning (requires Popper)
 >  - **Scrollspy** for scroll behavior and navigation updates